hagege/child_themes/plugins/shrinking-logo-sticky-header/readme.txt

 4. Click on `Activate plugin`

 == Changelog ==

+= 1.3.1: July 11, 2025 =
+* Added: Option for the speed of the off-canvas fade-in
+* Added: Show Version of the Plugin in Settings (header)

 = 1.3: June 22, 2025 =
 * Added: Optional setting of background Color for Header